Due diligence when buying potentially contaminated land

 For businesses, this is an important distinction.
 The presence of contamination alone does not make you liable.
 The question is whether a complete pollutant linkage exists that creates a risk of significant harm.

 In practice, the planning system is the primary mechanism through which contaminated land is investigated and cleaned up in the UK.
-The National Planning Policy Framework (NPPF, paragraph 189) requires that planning decisions ensure sites are suitable for their proposed use, taking account of ground conditions and any risks arising from land contamination.
+The National Planning Policy Framework (NPPF, December 2024 edition, paragraph 196) requires that planning decisions ensure sites are suitable for their proposed use, taking account of ground conditions and any risks arising from land contamination.

 When you apply for planning permission on potentially contaminated land, the local planning authority will typically attach conditions requiring a Phase 1 desk study, a Phase 2 intrusive investigation if pollutant linkages are identified, a remediation strategy, and a verification report confirming objectives have been met.